microsoft/fhir-proxy/README.md

 This post process allows for date based sorting alternative on FHIR Servers that do not natively support _sort.
 The processor implements top level _sort=date or _sort=-date (reverse chron) query parameter for supported resource queries up to a hard maximum of 5000.</br>

 ### [Publish Event Post-Processor](docs/configuration.md)
 This processor will publish FHIR Server Create/Update and Delete events for affected resources to a configured eventhub.
-These events can be subscribed too by any number of consumers in order to facilitate any number of orchestrated workflows. (e.g. Clinical Decision Support, Audits, Alerts, etc...)</br>
+These events can be subscribed to by any number of consumers in order to facilitate any number of orchestrated workflows. (e.g. Clinical Decision Support, Audits, Alerts, etc...)</br>

 ### [Transform Bundle Pre-Processor](docs/configuration.md)
 This processing module will transform incoming transaction bundle requests into batch bundle request and maintain UUID associations of contained resources.
 This is a alternative for updating FHIR Servers unable to handle transaction based requests.</br>